 WOODS LAMP (UV LIGHT) TO IDENTIFY SILVER AND GOLDEN AREAS

-There is a method to separate Ssilver from Golden using the Woods Lamp (UV light).
+one proposed method to separate Silver from Golden used the Woods Lamp (UV light).
 Such lamps in veterinary clinics determine the presence of ringworm.
-In silvery colours, the fur closest to the skin, and that on the ears and muzzle glow blue.
-In golden colours the fur glows pink/red.
-Could UV light be used to differentiate between Golden and Rufism?
-This would need photos of some reference cats whose colour is unambiguous.
+It was initially thought that in silvery colours, the fur closest to the skin, and that on the ears and muzzle glow blue.
+In golden colours the fur supposedly glowed pink/red.
+At first it was though that UV light could be used to differentiate between Golden and Rufism, but in Russia this method has now been discarded due to unreliable results.

 BIMETALLIC-TYPE EFFECT IN AN AMERICAN SHORTHAIR